25 Genius Ways to Get a Healthy Lifestyle on a Budget

 Make DIY cleansers

-Instead of buying heavy-duty cleaning products that likely contain hazardous chemicals or splurging on special green brands, make your own natural cleaning solutions.
+Instead of buying heavy-duty cleaning products that likely contain hazardous chemicals or splurging on special green brands, make your own natural cleaning solutions using ingredients like baking soda, vinegar, and lemon juice.
 “Try making your own non-toxic cleaners with products you already have in your kitchen,” says healthy lifestyle expert Mary Black.
 “One of the easiest ways to be healthy is to rid your house of those nasty poisons.”

 Pass up packaged goods